 Welcome back to Guild Mages for Dummies—I mean 101.

-Last time we talked about a brief intro to guilds and the differences between mages and witches.
+Last time we had a brief intro to guilds and talked about the differences between mages and witches.
 Today, we’ll look at guild structure.
 There’s a hierarchy within the guilds.
 I’d like to say I’m at the bottom—because in no way did I wish to move up the ladder—but I didn’t get a say in any of that.

 The Council is made up of five top-ranked mages within the guild.
 These are the best of the best and usually the most ruthless in battle.
 They are usually chosen for their skills as a Hunter, for their magic, or for what they bring to the table.
 They operate under a voting system in order to make decisions.